Fashion as the New Human Representation ✦

 Now, I want to share a modern story that illustrates how much human representation matters for empathy.
 Adolf Hitler was a painter.
 Yes, he painted prolifically.
 But his works lacked one thing: human beings.
 His canvases were of architecture, landscapes, and empty streets.
 Twice he failed the Vienna Academy of Fine Arts entrance exam because he could not draw people.
 Representation was the test, and he failed it.

-Later, in power, he ordered the destruction of his own paintings, ashamed of his rejection.
-But the deeper tragedy is this: a man who could not represent humans in art became a man who could not value humans in life.
+Later, in power, he ordered the destruction of his paintings, ashamed of his rejection.
+But the deeper tragedy is this: a man who could not represent humans in art became a man who could not value people in life.
 The absence of human representation mirrored the absence of empathy, leading to one of the darkest chapters in history.

 Part VI – Fashion as Today’s Representation

-And here is where fashion becomes crucial.
-Fashion is the modern fusion of sculpture and drawing.
+So what does this mean for us today?
+We live in a world overflowing with images.
+Data and machines are important, but the ancient lesson remains: progress depends on how we represent humanity.
+This aspect is where fashion becomes crucial, as it represents a modern fusion of sculpture and art. and drawing.
 Designers sketch lines and shapes, then sculpt them into garments that wrap the human body.
 Every outfit is both a drawing and a sculpture—alive, moving, breathing.

 If we strip these away, fashion becomes what it truly is: the most personal and universal art of human representation.